HOME SEARCH ALL TOPICS

 stooks of corn showing the sheaves propping each other up

 A field of stooks.
-The front one clearly shows that it is made up of loosely bound bunches of sheaves propping each other up.
+The front one clearly shows that it is made up of loosely bound bunches of sheaves propping each other up, ears uppermost.
 The harsh stubble around each stook is clearly visible.

-In the early stages I would help by going round and standing up the sheaves to help the grain keep dry.
+My friends and I were often involved in going round and standing the sheaves up into stooks to keep the grain as dry as possible.
 It was easy.
-One only had to pick up a sheave in each hand and lean the two together to get them to stand up together.
-Four or five such pairs of sheaves were leant together to make the stable structure called a stook.
+We only had to pick up a sheaf in each hand and lean the two together to get them to stand up.
+Four or five such pairs of sheaves made a stable stook.

 If you can add anything to this page or provide a photo, I would be pleased if you would contact me.